519 Easton Road, Riegelsville, PA 18077, USA

 • What activities and tasks need to be defined, implemented, automated, and verified?

-• How the activities will be completed (process)?
+• How will the activities be completed (what’s the process)?

 • Who is responsible for completing each task?